Ahlfors-regular conformal dimension and energies of graph maps

-where the supremum runs over all non-trivial homotopy classes of weighted multi-curves $c\co C\to G$ (which we may take to be reduced).
+where the supremum runs over all non-trivial homotopy classes of weighted multi-curves $\gamma\co C^1\to G^q$ (which we may take to be reduced).
 In other words, by Eq.~\eqref{eq:ELq}, the $q$-stretch-factor is a power of the maximum ratio of distortion of $q$-extremal-length of homotopy classes of maps of weighted multi-curves.
-(It is easy to see that the supremum is the same if we take it over unweighted multi-curves or unweighted curves, but then the supremum is not realized.)
+(It is easy to see that the supremum is the same if we take it over unweighted multi-curves or over unweighted curves, but in either of these other cases the supremum is not always realized.)